hectorgabucio/laravel-gmaps-example/readme.md

 https://console.developers.google.com/apis

-* You also need to create an API key for the Google Maps API (Recommended you choose option "Help me choose".
+* You also need to create an API key for the Google Maps API (Recommended you choose option "Help me choose")

 https://console.developers.google.com/apis/credentials